Anashost/MY-HA-DASH/README.md

   <summary>Livingroom Lights count example (Click to expand)</summary>

 * paste this code to your **sensors.yaml**
-* replace living room Area with in line 7 with your own.
+* replace living room in line 7 with your own Area name.

   ```
   - platform: template